 Ready to apply?

-1. I’m sure you’re going to start your research online, so check out the huge number of listings at Poets and Writers, their rankings (for what they're worth), nuances of the more prestigious programs at The Atlantic, tips on affording the experience at affordingthemfa.com, forums on the latest year's app process at The Grad Café, and suggestions from an app reader at Inside Higher Ed.
+1. I’m sure you’re going to start your research online, so check out the huge number of listings at Poets and Writers, their rankings (a bit outdated but not worthless), nuances of the more prestigious programs at The Atlantic, tips on affording the experience at affordingthemfa.com, forums on the latest year's app process at The Grad Café, and suggestions from an app reader at Inside Higher Ed.

 2. Once you determine your goals and narrow down programs that might fit, look up their graduates.
 What jobs and publications do they have five years later?
 Do those lineup with your own expectations?
 Next, talk to current and/or former students.
 The schools should be able to get you on the phone with someone willing to talk about their experience.
 Lastly, once you’ve been accepted, see if you can sit in on a workshop before you decide.